MatthewSloyan/MD5-message-digest-algorithm/README.md

 # User Guide
 Below you’ll find a basic guide to the user interface, in the “How it works” section is a description of how this works in the code behind.

 There are two ways to run the program, firstly it can be run quickly by using `./main test.txt` to get a hash result on the file passed in as a parameter (test.txt).
 To run the full program with a UI, enter `./main` and a menu will be presented with options 1, 2 or 0 which are described below.
+This menu loops until 0 is entered to allow the user to hash multiple files or strings.

 * 1 – Allows the user to enter a string to hash.
 A prompt will be displayed to input a string.
 Once entered the program will hash the string and return the hash to the user.
 * 2 – Allows the user to enter a file to hash.
 A prompt will be displayed to input a file path to a chosen file E.g `TestCode/test.txt`.
 Once entered and the file is found the program will hash the file and return the result to the user.